salesforce/lwc-test/example-ssr/README.md

 4. **Compare Images**: Analyze the new images against the baseline.
 If discrepancies are detected, review the changes to determine if they are intentional or require further attention.

 **Sample Tests**: [Visual Regression Test Sample](https://github.com/salesforce/lwc-test/pull/314/files#diff-6854b8d05f69d792c8853c19ee8e5d72109c4c39e9630e54b9afc9b373c73a03)

+# End-to-End Tests

+## Overview

+End-to-end testing validates the entire application flow, from the user interface to the backend systems, ensuring that all components work together as expected.
+These tests simulate real user scenarios and interactions to verify that the application behaves correctly in a production-like environment.

+## Test Framework

+We recommend using the same framework for component testing: **WebdriverIO** in conjunction with **UTAM Page Objects**.

+---

+# Performance Testing

+## Overview

+Performance testing focuses on evaluating how an application behaves under various conditions, particularly regarding speed, responsiveness, and stability.
+It helps identify bottlenecks and ensures that the application meets performance benchmarks before going live.

+## Test Framework

+We recommend using the same framework for component testing: **WebdriverIO** in conjunction with **PerformanceObserver** (a Web API that allows developers to monitor and analyze performance-related events in web applications).

+## Workflow

+1. **Navigate to the Target URL**: Use `browser.url()` to load the page you want to test.
+2. **Execute a Script in the Browser Context**:
+   Use `browser.execute()` to run a script that sets up the PerformanceObserver.
+This script will capture performance metrics based on specified entry types (e.g., marks, measures, resources).
+3. **Set Up the PerformanceObserver**:
+   Inside the execute callback, create a new instance of `PerformanceObserver`.
+Use the `observe` method to specify which types of performance entries to monitor.
+4. **Capture Metrics**:
+   Store the observed metrics in an array or object for later use.
+5. **Return Metrics**:
+   Return the collected metrics from the execute callback for assertions.
+6. **Assertions**:
+   Perform any necessary assertions on the collected metrics to evaluate performance.

+## Metrics

+-   **Largest Contentful Paint (LCP)**:
+    Measures the time it takes for the largest visible content element (such as an image or block of text) to load and become visible to the user.
+    **Goal**: An optimal LCP of under 2.5 seconds for a good user experience.

+-   **Cumulative Layout Shift (CLS)**:
+    Quantifies the amount of unexpected layout shifts that occur during the page load.
+    **Goal**: A CLS score of less than 0.1 to ensure a stable and visually coherent experience as content loads.

+## Sample Tests

+For sample tests, please refer to: [Sample Tests](https://github.com/salesforce/lwc-test/pull/314/files#diff-03a152342162b4d2bd1eaa083935d6c07f3c3fe7ecc2db6d519b96dec4c17b9d)